Undergraduate Global Health Certificate

-Global Health Capstone Experience (IHS 3930/4910): The Capstone Experience is a service, clinical or research project integrating aspects of global health that impact developing country populations.
+Global Health Capstone Experience (IHS 3930/4910): The Capstone Experience (1 week or 40 hours) is a service, clinical or research project integrating aspects of global health that impact developing country populations.
 It combines fieldwork with theoretical knowledge and analytical skills gained through coursework.
 You are encouraged to pursue a project in your discipline of interest.

 Elective Course Work: Additionally, 2 elective courses from an approved list are required.